exitflynn/blog/content/posts/RAM.md

 it’s all of these things, and more, at once. and it’a perfected to perfection.

-it’s about having fun, having *fun* (*wink*), falling in love, getting your heart-broken, losing yourself to dance, the essence and the evolution of dance music and the life-story of one of its pioneers, whatever the fuck motherboard is about, contact
+it’s about having fun, having *fun* ( ͡° ͜ʖ ͡°) , falling in love, getting your heart-broken, dancing, the essence and the evolution of dance music and the life-story of one of its pioneers, whatever the fuck motherboard is about, contact

 it’s about music, falling in love, falling out of love, having fun, having fun (with a wink), what it is to be human (from the perspective of a robot) and, well, memories.